WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 This is a point release with a big focus on tooling features and stability along with a number of Meadow.Foundation stability fixes, performance improvements, and API consistency updates.

 * **VS2022 support** Meadow officially supports Visual Studio 2022!
 Open the Manage Extensions dialog in Visual Studio to install.
-* **Debugging stability** This version sees a big improvement in debugging stability and consistency, make your sure you have the latest VS extensions installed.
+* **Debugging stability** This version sees a big improvement in debugging stability and consistency, make sure you have the latest VS extensions installed.
 * **MicroGraphics refactoring** We've spent a lot of time optimizing and refactoring our Meadow.Foundation APIs, this release sees some big changes (some breaking) that both simplifies and brings consistency to Meadow's graphics APIs.

 ## Updating